skainet-dev/skainet/README.md

 Open the generated AsciiDoc sources in docs/modules/operators/_generated_ with your preferred AsciiDoc viewer.
 If you build an HTML site locally with Asciidoctor, open build/docs/asciidoc.

+### Documentation tooling

+We now use the Gradle plugin (buildSrc) only.
+The former skainet-lang-export-ops module has been removed.
+All everyday workflows are covered by:
+- generateDocs — converts KSP JSON to AsciiDoc
+- validateOperatorSchema — validates generated operators.json against the JSON schema

+Run from the project root, for example:
+- ./gradlew generateDocs
+- ./gradlew validateOperatorSchema

 ---

 ## Development Practices